department-of-veterans-affairs/caseflow/LINUX_SETUP_AND_INSTALL.md

 cd caseflow
 rbenv install $(cat .ruby-version) rbenv rehash
-# NB: install the version of bundler used to bundled the Gemfile.lock
+# NB: install the version of bundler used to bundle the Gemfile.lock
 BUNDLED_WITH= #[Gemfile.lock bundled-with]
 gem install bundler -v $BUNDLED_WITH
 # If when running gem install bundler above you get a permissions error, this means you have not propertly configured your rbenv.